 - Give your pup a dedicated space far away from the activities.

 - Turn on the Animal Planet channel, DogTV, or play music on the special Kradle playlist “Soft Rock & Reggae for Dogs” on Spotify, all of which can have a calming effects on dogs by keeping them distracted and engaged.

 - Try Kradle CBD Calming solutions for dogs starting this week.
 With our Stress-Free Guarantee, if you don’t see a marked improvement in your dog’s behavior after seven days, simply let us know and we’ll work with you to find the best calming solution for your furry friend.

-Our Trial Bundle is a great way to try out all three delivery options to see which your dog favors the most.
+Our shop page is a great place to view all of our products to see which your dog favors the most.
 Plus, Kradle Calming CBD products are dosed by your dog’s weight, which makes it even easier.

 Happy safe, calm and enjoyable Halloween!